I took the Asics Fujitrail waterproof jacket on a 20km trail run in severe weather warnings – here’s how it performed

 ©LFTO

-This jacket sits in the higher price range for trail running jackets, (though since we're towards the end of its run, you'll find a good amount of discounts) and it’s worth considering whether you need all the features it provides.
+At £187 ($215), this jacket sits in the higher price range for trail running jackets at, (though since we're towards the end of its run, you'll find a good amount of discounts) and it’s worth considering whether you need all the features it provides.

-Retailing at a similar level to high-performance models like the North Face Futurelight, the Fujitrail Waterproof Jacket also brings around the same level comfort and breathability to the table, though it has a lot more adjustability than the TNF jacket.
+Retailing at a similar level to high-performance models like The North Face's Futurelight, the Fujitrail also brings around the same level comfort and breathability to the table, though it has a lot more adjustability than the TNF jacket.

 Asics Fujitrail Waterproof Jacket